Close

 What Is TORCH Infection?

-TORCH infection can be a misleading term, as it sounds like a single illness.
-However, the term TORCH is an acronym of five infections caused by different pathogens.
 These infections can pose serious problems to the unborn foetus and the mother if not diagnosed at the right moment.
-These pathogens are transferred from the expectant mother to her foetus during pregnancy or at childbirth.
+These pathogens are transferred from the expectant mother to her foetus during pregnancy or at childbirth (2).

-TORCH consists of the following five infections:
+TORCH infection is an acronym that consists of the following five infections:

 1. Toxoplasmosis